arcus/Arcus_Labs_Orientation/new_to_r.md

 To join, please visit [https://bit.ly/chopRusers](https://bit.ly/chopRusers)!
 This will add you to the Outlook distribution list for emails as well as give you instructions on how to add yourself to our Slack workspace, where people ask coding questions (and answer them!).

 Joining the R User Group means you'll be informed about periodic intro to R workshops, R User Group talks, and other resources you'll find useful.
+Especially if you're the only person in your lab who uses R, it can be important to find a community of practice that can help guide you.

+As you gain expertise, we also invite you to participate by leading an R User Group meeting!
+You don't have to be an expert for years in order to share your skills.
+Even if you only know a little, you know more than some people, and you can share pitfalls to avoid and the routes to success for data analysis tasks you conducted on your type of research data.

 ## Arcus-Specific R Training